edubart/nelua-lang/docs/pages/libraries.md

 The input and output library provides functions to manipulate files.

-The I/O library provides two different styles for file manipulation.
+The library provides two different styles for file manipulation.
 The first one uses implicit file handles, that is, there are operations to set a default input file and a default output file, and all input/output operations are done over these default files.
 The second style uses explicit file handles.
-When using implicit file handles, all operations are supplied by module io.
+When using implicit file handles, all operations are supplied by module `io`.

 When using explicit file handles, the operation `io.open` returns a file handle and